nguyenhy/nguyenhy.github.io/src/_blog/2022-3-5-introduction-to-css.md

 #### class-based CSS selector

-So far, we have styled elements base of their HTML element names.
-This works as long as we need all element in page have same style, but this's not the case for most of the times.
-In this section, we will look into some other ways of writing selector for CSS rules.
+So far, we have styled elements based on their HTML element names.
+This works as long as we need all elements on the page to have the same style, but this's not the case most of the time.
+In this section, we will look into some other ways of writing selectors for CSS rules.

 ##### basic selectors
 ``` html